 Having a consistent publishing schedule can help keep your team more focused while also setting readers’ expectations.
 You must pick a publishing schedule that is realistic for your team and relevant to your niche.
-It is essential to remember that quality should always prioritize quantity.
+You should always prioritize quality over quantity.
 In other words, having a handful of high-quality stories is a lot better than having a bunch of mediocre content that no one wants to read.

 6) Distribution of Content

 As media continues to evolve, so does the packaging and distribution of content.
 When packaging your content, you need to consider a couple of points.
 First, you need to view all the different content formats.
 At the moment, brand journalism exists in the form of blogs, stand-alone websites, and podcasts to video series, newsletters, and print publications.

 Before creating content, you should think about how you can better tell their stories to you target audience.
 Would members of your target audience like to listen to your story during their morning run?
 Is it more likely that they will become engrossed in a lengthy written feature?
 Is video the perfect way to highlight the company’s work?
 Frequently, a story may need multiple elements to enhance its impact.
 For this reason, you might have to produce a story accompanied by high-resolution images and short video clips.